MostlyAdequate/mostly-adequate-guide/ch2.md

 };
 ```

-By naming things, we've seemingly tied ourselves to specific data (in this case `articles`).
+By using specific naming, we've seemingly tied ourselves to specific data (in this case `articles`).
 This happens quite a bit and is a source of much reinvention.

 I must mention that, just like with Object-Oriented code, you must be aware of `this` coming to bite you in the jugular.
 If an underlying function uses `this` and we call it first class, we are subject to this leaky abstraction's wrath.